DeBoer embraces chance to replace Saban at Alabama, promises ex-coach ‘100 percent access’

 DeBoer met with a number of players both Friday and Saturday.

 Byrne declined to offer details about the terms of Alabama’s deal with DeBoer.
-But after meeting with DeBoer and his wife, Nicole, the athletic director was convinced that both were entirely comfortable with the challenge of replacing a coach who won a record seven national titles between LSU and Alabama.
+But after meeting with DeBoer and his wife, Nicole, the AD was convinced that both were entirely comfortable with the challenge of replacing a coach who won a record seven national titles between LSU and Alabama.

 Byrne acknowledged he was familiar with the argument that “nobody’s going to want to replace Coach Saban.”